Group completions and the homotopical monadicity theorem: Introduction

 \subsection{Remarks on recent related papers}

-The theory here starts from conceptual and equivariant elaboration of the exposition of \cite[Sections 8 and 9]{Rant1}.
-The specialization to $G$-spaces is largely a contextualization and summary exposition of parts of \cite{GM3, MMO}; \cite{GM3} focuses on applications that start from categorical input (which we do not repeat here), and \cite{MMO} focuses on development of the equivariant Segal machine and its comparison with the equivariant operadic machine.
-Neither of those papers deals at all with orbital presheaves or the multiplicative theory in our Parts 2 and 3 and in the sequels \cite{KMZ2, Mop}.
-The paper \cite{GMMO3} develops the equivariant and multiplicative Segal machine, with no consideration of operadic or space level structure.
+The theory here starts from a conceptual and equivariant elaboration of the exposition of \cite[Sections 8 and 9]{Rant1}.
+The specialization to $G$-spaces is largely a contextualization and summary exposition of parts of \cite{GM3, MMO}; \cite{GM3} focuses on applications that start from categorical input (which we do not repeat here), and \cite{MMO} focuses on the development of the equivariant Segal machine and its comparison with the equivariant operadic machine. {Neither of those papers deals with orbital presheaves or the multiplicative theory in our Parts 2 and 3 and in the sequels \cite{KMZ2, May26}.
+The paper \cite{GMMO3} develops the equivariant and multiplicative Segal machine, with no consideration of operadic or space-level structure.
 It is geared towards application in \cite{GM2} to the description of the category of genuine $G$-spectra as a category of presheaves of nonequivariant spectra.
+It fails to deal with commutativity and $E_{\infty}$ ring $G$-spectra.
+Those problems are solved in work in progress \cite{May26}.}